 Medicaid Estate Recovery

-Medicaid Estate Recovery is the equivalent of a Medicaid Death Tax
+Medicaid Estate Recovery Is the Equivalent of a Medicaid Death Tax

-According to the U.S. Department of Health & Human Services, Medicaid "provides health coverage for lower-income people, families, and children, the elderly, and people with disabilities."
-In 1993, a federal law was enacted which requires each and every U.S state to implement a "Medicaid estate recovery" program for two groups of people receiving Medicaid benefits: (1) Anyone over the age of 55 who has received Medicaid assistance, and (2) Anyone who is permanently institutionalized and has received Medicaid assistance, regardless of age).
+Medicaid's stated purpose is to provide "health coverage to millions of Americans, including eligible low-income adults, children, pregnant women, elderly adults, and people with disabilities."
+In 1993, a federal law was enacted which requires every state to implement a "Medicaid estate recovery" program for two groups of people receiving Medicaid benefits: those over the age of 55 who have received Medicaid assistance, and anyone permanently institutionalized who received Medicaid assistance (regardless of age).

 Medicaid Estate Recovery

-In general, to fall into the first category of Medicaid recipients described above whose estates are subject to Medicaid estate recovery, the person must be "sick and broke."
-So this begs the question - If you need to be sick and broke to qualify for Medicaid, then how could you possibly have any assets left in your estate when you die for the state to collect?
+In general, the first category of Medicaid recipients whose estates are subject to Medicaid estate recovery covers those with low levels of income and assets.
+This raises a fairly obvious question: "If you need to have low levels of assets and income to qualify for Medicaid, then how could you possibly have any assets left in your estate when you die for the state to collect?"

-This is where "Medicaid planning" or "Medicaid estate planning" comes into play.
-While the main goal of this type of planning is to qualify a sick person for Medicaid benefits (usually as soon as possible), another goal is to take assets that will be subject to Medicaid estate recovery under applicable state law (referred to as "nonexempt assets") and convert them into assets that will not be subject to Medicaid estate recovery (referred to as "exempt assets").
+The main goal of this type of planning is to qualify a sick person for Medicaid benefits (usually as soon as possible).
+However, another goal is to take assets that will be subject to Medicaid estate recovery under applicable state law (referred to as "nonexempt assets") and convert them into assets that will not be subject to Medicaid estate recovery (referred to as "exempt assets").